 Pelton was one of a handful of women invited to participate in the landmark 1913 New York Armory show, which introduced European Modernism to America.
-The under-appreciated Pelton, who would be working in the Southwest, would always be considered a regional artist at that time because she did not have strong ties to New York as did Georgia O’Keefe or Agnes Martin.
+The under-appreciated Pelton, who would be working in the Southwest, would always be considered a regional artist at that time because she did not have strong ties to New York City as did Georgia O’Keefe or Agnes Martin.

-The Agnes Pelton Society was founded in 2013 to promote her legacy.
-Her work is in the permanent collections of museums in California, Hawaii, New Mexico, and the Whitney Museum in New York.
+Her paintings are in the permanent collections of museums in California, Hawaii, New Mexico, and the Whitney Museum of American Art in New York.